- What is radiation therapy? When is it used?

 - Ask your doctor or nurse about medicines to help treat mouth sores and control pain while eating.

 If these measures are not enough, ask your doctor or nurse for advice.
-Mouth dryness may be a problem even after treatment is over; if so, talk to your doctor or dentist about trying artificial saliva.
+Mouth dryness may be a problem even after treatment is over; if so, talk to your doctor or dentist about what you can do.

 If you wear dentures, they may no longer fit well because of swollen gums.
 If your dentures cause sores, you may need to stop wearing them until your radiation therapy is over to keep sores from getting infected.

-Your dentist probably will want to see you during your radiation therapy to talk to you about caring for your mouth and teeth and help you deal with any problems.
-Most likely, you will be told to do the following:
+Your dentist may want to see you during your radiation therapy to check your teeth, talk to you about caring for your mouth and teeth, and help you deal with any problems.
+Most likely, you will be told to:

 - Clean your teeth and gums with a very soft brush after meals and at least one other time each day.